 - Canada’s spectrum resource interests should be actively advanced and defended internationally.

-- Spectrum policy and management should support the efficient functioning
+- Spectrum policy and management should support the efficient functioning of markets by:

 - permitting the flexible use of spectrum to the extent possible;